MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-category-classification-pwr-automate.md

     > ![Add a row into a table screen](media/flow-add-row.png "Add a row into a table screen")

 Congratulations!
 You've created a flow that uses a prebuilt category classification AI Builder model.
-Select **Save** on the top right and then select **Test** to try out your flow.
+Select **Save** in the upper-right corner, and then select **Test** to try out your flow.

 To learn more about the triggers and actions, see [Get started with Power Automate](/flow/getting-started).